Orange/Orange Peel

 Bitter orange oil is used as a food flavoring agent in liqueurs (Cointreau, Triple Sec, and Grand Marnier) and marmalades.
 The fruit is so sour and bitter it is rarely eaten, except in Iran and Mexico where the dried peel is also used as a seasoning.

-Oranges are a symbol of love, marriage, joy and happiness.
-Tangerines and oranges are an auspicious symbol during the Chinese New Year celebrations as the sound of the word for “luck” and “wealth” are very similar to the word for “orange.”
+Oranges are a symbol of love, marriage, joy, and happiness.
+Tangerines and oranges are an auspicious symbol during the Chinese New Year celebrations as the sound of the words for “luck” and “wealth” are very similar to the word for “orange.”
 The bright orange color also suggests the color of gold, so it is also a symbol for good luck and prosperity.
 A bowl of oranges is believed to bring good fortune.
-Orange trees will often be placed at the doorways of offices and businesses in order to attract good fortune.
+Orange trees will often be placed at the doorways of offices and businesses to attract good fortune.

 Golden Apples